-One of the main contributors to the low number of women working in

-STEM fields is the fact that there exist comparatively few female role models and mentors.
-A study of out-of-school programs like camps, outreach programs and internships found that this lack of mentorship for young girls may contribute to girls' perceptions of who does science and to their own views of themselves as science insiders or outsiders.7 A 2017 study from Microsoft supports these findings and found that one of the main reasons girls chose not to follow a career in STEM was because they lacked a female role model.8
+One of the main contributors to the low number of women working in STEM fields is the fact that there exist fewer women role models and mentors in these fields.
+A study of out-of-school programs like camps, outreach programs and internships found that this lack of relatable mentorship for young girls may contribute to girls' perceptions of who does science and to their own views of themselves as science insiders or outsiders.7 A 2017 study from Microsoft supports these findings and found that one of the main reasons girls chose not to follow a career in STEM was because they lacked a role model in whom they saw themselves reflected.8

-This effect can be mitigated by encouraging girls to participate in authentic science activities like simple experimentation, especially when led by female educators.
-Challenging stereotypes of who can conduct science experiments allows girls to better identify with the field and reinvigorates their childhood interest in STEM subjects.9 The Equality of Opportunity Project estimates the gender gap in innovation would "fall by half" if girls were exposed to female inventors as often as boys are to male inventors.10
+This effect can be mitigated by encouraging girls to participate in authentic science activities like simple experimentation, especially when led by women educators.
+Challenging stereotypes of who can conduct science experiments allows girls to better identify with the field and reinvigorates their childhood interest in STEM subjects.9 It is estimated that the existing gap in innovation would "fall by half" if girls were exposed to women inventors as often as boys are to male inventors.10